 - Anyone showing symptoms must undertake mandatory testing and possible quarantine.
-They must remain in contact with the local health authority for 14 days while self-monitoring.
+In addition, visitors must remain in contact with the local health authority for 14 days while self-monitoring.
 Returning citizens and residents not meeting the requirement will undergo 14-day mandatory quarantine and testing at their own cost.
 Non-citizens who do not meet requirements will not be allowed entry.

 Air Botswana has resumed flights to/from Johannesburg’s OR Tambo International Airport from Tuesday November 10.
 Initially, 4 weekly flights will operate on Sundays, Tuesdays, Wednesdays and Fridays .
 Flights between Gaborone and Maun are currently operating on Tuesdays, Thursdays, Fridays and Sundays

-We expect Airlink to announce its schedule for online bookings between Johannesburg and Botswana (Gaborone.
+Airlink has already announced its schedule for online bookings between Johannesburg and Botswana (Gaborone.
 Maun and Kasane airports).
 Schedule

 For further details on travel regulations and guidelines, please check the government’s official social media pages, Twitter and Facebook @bwgovernment